JoanaVale/EstatisticaI.python/README.md

-# EstatisticaI.python
+# Statistic I.python
-Estatistica I - em Python
+Statistic I - in Python

+This doc was created when I was learning in a data science online course.
+In this, I approach some topics as:
+ - Some sample types
+ - Centrality and variability
+ - Binominal distributiont
+ - Normal distribution
+ - T-student distribution